Samsung/tizen-docs/docs/application/dotnet/guides/applications/component-based-app.md

 2. Send launch request.

     You can send a launch request using `AppControl`. `AppControl` contains the component based application's ID and the component ID.
 The component ID is optional.
-If you do not set the component ID, the main component instance will be created.
+If you do not set the component ID, the main component instance is created.

     You can launch a component based application as shown in the following code:
     ```C#